 Exposure to Nanomaterials

 The greatest risk of exposure is through inhalation of airborne nanomaterials.
-The amount of material released depends on the type of nanomaterial and how it is being used.
-The following table lists three common forms and their potential for release of airborne nanomaterials:
+The amount of material released depends on the type of nanomaterial and how it is being manipulated.
+The following table lists three common preparation techniques for nanomaterials and their potential for release of nanoparticles into the air:

 Risk for release into air